nickfargo/will/src/deferral.coffee.md

 ## Deferral

 A **deferral** is the prototypical implementation of a `Future`, representing a value that may or may not yet be available.
-A `Deferral` instance can be attenuated to its observable properties as a `Promise`, and can be attenuated to its actionable capabilities as a `Resolver`.
+A `Deferral` instance can be both attenuated to its observable properties as a `Promise`, and attenuated to its actionable capabilities as a `Resolver`.

     class Deferral extends Future